Exoplanets - How do we know anything about other solar systems?

 Additional exoplanet identification methods:

 Transit timing variation method (TTV): If an exoplanet has been identified using the transit method, and sufficient transits have been observed to characterize its orbital period, then additional exoplanets can be identified by variations in the regularity of transits, as these are cause by perturbations of the exoplanet's orbit by the gravity of other exoplanets.
+Twenty two exoplanets have been identified by this method.

 The impressive part is that if the lensing star has an exoplanet in orbit, the exoplanet's gravity can have a detectable effect on the lensing.
-Thirteen exoplanets have been identified this way.
+130 exoplanets have been identified this way.
 Pros and cons:

 - Cons: Detection of an exoplanet by microlensing is a one-shot opportunity.
 Follow up using other methods or repeated observations are impossible.
 Also, because one must opportunistically exploit any alignment of stars, there is no way to limit the search to nearby star systems where follow up might be possible.